rsksmart/RSKIPs/IPs/RSKIP170.md

       "value": 0.00000000,
       "n": 1,
       "scriptPubKey": {
-        "asm": "OP_RETURN 00010e537aad84447a2c2a7590d5f2665ef5cf9b667a014f4c767a2d308eebb3f0f1247f9163c896e0b7d2",
+        "asm": "OP_RETURN 52534b5400010e537aad84447a2c2a7590d5f2665ef5cf9b667a014f4c767a2d308eebb3f0f1247f9163c896e0b7d2",
-        "hex": "6a2b00010e537aad84447a2c2a7590d5f2665ef5cf9b667a014f4c767a2d308eebb3f0f1247f9163c896e0b7d2",
+        "hex": "6a2b52534b5400010e537aad84447a2c2a7590d5f2665ef5cf9b667a014f4c767a2d308eebb3f0f1247f9163c896e0b7d2",
         "type": "nulldata"
       }
     }
 ```
-Payload included: `00010e537aad84447a2c2a7590d5f2665ef5cf9b667a014f4c767a2d308eebb3f0f1247f9163c896e0b7d2`
+Payload included: `52534b5400010e537aad84447a2c2a7590d5f2665ef5cf9b667a014f4c767a2d308eebb3f0f1247f9163c896e0b7d2`

+- First 4 bytes correspond to the prefix that indicates the output has peg-in instructions for RSK (`RSKT` in hexa): `52534b54`
-- First 2 bytes correspond to the version number: `0001`
+- Next 2 bytes correspond to the version number in hexa: `0001`
 - Next 20 bytes indicate rsk destination address: `0e537aad84447a2c2a7590d5f2665ef5cf9b667a`
 - Next 1 byte indicating btc refund address type, in this case P2PKH: `01`
 - Finally 20 bytes indicating the public key hash that will be used to get the btc refund address: `4f4c767a2d308eebb3f0f1247f9163c896e0b7d2`

+### New peg-in flow

+When a BTC transaction is sent to the Bridge by a federate node, the following steps take place:

+1. Blockchain validations as performed in the existing flow (e.g. amount of confirmations, PMT valid)
+2. Parse transaction to get RSK destination address and BTC refund address
+   1. If no OP_RETURN data is present, follow the current flow.
+Get tx sender to use as BTC refund address and derive RSK destination address from BTC public key.
+   2. If OP_RETURN data is present, get RSK destination address from the payload and the BTC refund address if present.
+In case there is no BTC refund address included in the payload, get the tx sender.

 ### Notes
-- Only one output with OP_RETURN op code is allowed in the pegin transaction.
-Transactions with more than one OP_RETURN outputs will be rejected.
+- There is no limit to the amount of outputs with OP_RETURN the peg-in transaction can have.
+But there can be only one with `RSKT` prefix indicating peg-in instructions.
+Transactions with more than one OP_RETURN outputs containing `RSKT` prefix will be rejected, following the existing protocol for refunds.
 - No restriction is added to the maximum length in bytes of the transaction.
-- There is no limit to the amount of outputs the transaction can have, as long as there is no more than one with OP_RETURN op code.
+- There is no limit to the amount of outputs the transaction can have, as long as there is no more than one with OP_RETURN op code containing `RSKT` prefix in its payload.
-- The output with OP_RETURN does not have to be in any particular order among the other outputs.
+- The output with OP_RETURN containing the peg-in instructions does not have to be in any particular order among the other outputs.

 ## Rationale

 [RSKIP41](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP41.md) includes optional fields with the purpose of executing a smart contract in RSK, in case the RSK destination address is a contract instead of an account.
-In this version of the protocol, the possibility of executing a smart contract from the pegin transaction is not contemplated.
-If the RSK destination address set in the payload is a contract wallet then the funds locked will be transferred to fund this contract, if the contract is not wallet then those funds will be lost.
+In this version of the protocol, the possibility of executing a smart contract from the peg-in transaction is not contemplated.

+If the RSK destination address set in the payload is a contract then the locked funds will be transferred to fund this contract.
+It is **not** required that the contract has a payable fallback function to receive the funds.
+In case the recipient contract has a payable fallback function with some implementation, the code will not be executed.
+Only the transfer will be made.

 ## References